cloudfoundry-attic/stac2/README.md

 ### create_service

     # the "create_service" action is used to create a named service instance.
-    # On v1 systems, servie creation is supported for redis, mysql, and postgresql services.
+    # On v1 systems, service creation is supported for redis, mysql, and postgresql services.
     # Adding the others is straightforward, but requires a small code change to include the static manifest map
     # used to drive cfoundry.
 On v2 systems, service creation is allows service offerings to be selected
     # by plan-name (d100, p200, etc.) and label.
 The core and version attributes are not supported as selectors.